 a.
 Many trees on one side and the other: Once out of the river Ezekiel noticed the many trees.
 They grew along both sides of the river.

 i.
 “The deepest valley rift in the world is the Arabah in the Holy Land.
-The waters of the river will flow east through the Arabah into the Dead Sea.”
-(Feinberg)
+The waters of the river will flow east through the Arabah into the Dead Sea. ” (Feinberg)

 b.
 When it reaches the sea, its waters are healed: Ezekiel’s guide described the miraculous properties of this river.
 As the river flowed out from Jerusalem then down into the Dead Sea, those lifeless waters were healed.
 There would be a very great multitude of fish in that strange body of water that previously held no life.
 This can and will be fulfilled both literally in a coming kingdom age and is also a fitting symbol of God’s present work through the gospel.

 i.
 There is also an obvious but possibly overlooked point here: God cares about the environment and promises to restore and heal it.
 Despite the many who worship the creation instead of the Creator, God Himself cares about His creation.
-His salvation and work of redemption extends to the environment.
+His salvation and work of redemption extend to the environment.

 ii.
 “Its waters are miraculously healed, rapa normally refers to the healing of a diseased body, but in this case the miracle involves neutralizing the baneful chemicals in the water, so it becomes fresh.”
 (Block)

 iii.
-Jesus may very well had this image of Ezekiel in mind (or a similar one) when He spoke of rivers of living water (John 7:37-38).
+Jesus may very well have had this image of Ezekiel in mind (or a similar one) when He spoke of rivers of living water (John 7:37-38).
 There is a valid spiritual application of this wonderful image, and a literal fulfillment to come.

 iv.
 Yet many commentators unfortunately feel comfortable ignoring any future literal fulfillment of this and see it only as a visionary parable.
 “This sea is the wide world dead in sins and trespasses.
 [Ephesians 2:1] These fishers are Christ’s apostles and ministers, who are called fishers of men, [Matthew 4:19] and their preaching compared to fishing.”
 (Trapp)

 i.
 “The preservation of some pockets of saltiness is intentional, recognizing the economic benefit of the minerals found in and around the Dead Sea.
-Salt (melaḥ) is not only a valuable seasoning and preserving agent; the word functions generically for a wide range of chemicals extracted from the sea.”
-(Block)
+Salt (melah) is not only a valuable seasoning and preserving agent; the word functions generically for a wide range of chemicals extracted from the sea. ” (Block)

 ii.
-As an example of an overly-spiritualized approach to this passage, consider how Clarke thought of the swamps and marshes of verse 11: “A description applicable to the Roman Catholic Church, that is both schismatic and heretic from the Church of Jesus Christ, which is built on the foundation of the prophets and apostles, Jesus himself being the chief corner stone; for the Church of Rome, leaving this foundation, is now built on the foundation of councils and traditions, and lying miracles; the popes in their succession being its only corner stones.”
+As an example of an overly-spiritualized approach to this passage, consider how Clarke thought of the swamps and marshes of Ezekiel 47:11: “A description applicable to the Roman Catholic Church, that is both schismatic and heretic from the Church of Jesus Christ, which is built on the foundation of the prophets and apostles, Jesus himself being the chief corner stone; for the Church of Rome, leaving this foundation, is now built on the foundation of councils and traditions, and lying miracles; the popes in their succession being its only corner stones.”

 d.
-Will grow all kinds of trees used for food: Along the sides of the river there were remarkable fruit trees with leaves that will not wither and fruit that will never fail.
+Will grow all kinds of trees used for food: Along the sides of the river, there were remarkable fruit trees with leaves that will not wither and fruit that will never fail.
 In some unknown way, their leaves will be used for medicine.

 B. The borders of the land.